 Yes, worm type does matter...

 The quality of the dirt plays a big part in the outcome of the worm castings.
-By using a rich top soil, worms are often given a better balance of nutrients and minerals to consume.
+By using rich topsoil, worms are often given a better balance of nutrients and minerals from the main sources, microorganisms, and fungi, to consume.
 They also like to move around in certain types of soil better than others, which improves the end product.

 In addition to the soil itself, any food that is added to the soil will also play a role.
 Some producers use a blend of grains, while others mix in compost material to provide sustenance for the worms.

-The best approach (which is why we use it here at Simple Grow) is to give the worms a controlled diet of organic grains and protein, along with a high-quality, screened dirt.
-This creates the perfect environment for worms to thrive, and thereby produce a better casting in the end.
+The best approach (which is why we use it here at Simple Grow) is to give the worms a controlled diet of organic grains and protein, along with high-quality, screened dirt.
+This creates the perfect environment for worms to thrive, particularly nightcrawlers, and thereby produces a better casting in the end.

 Once it's time to harvest the castings, they have to be screened out from the contents of their container.
 A series of screens may be used to remove the worms, cocoons, and dirt from the product.
 By utilizing the proper screening system, you're left with nothing but the purest form of earthworm castings.